A Kuratowski theorem revisited: Abstract

 \section{Abstract}

 If $f:X\mapsto Y$ is a function having Baire property from a metric space $X$ into a separable metric space $Y$, then $f$ is continuous except on a set of first category.
 Kuratowski asked whether the condition of separability could be removed.
-Several attempts to solve this problem were done in the past, the earliest one by Kinjiro Kunuji in 1936 based on a theorem of Luzin and Novikov.
-Recently, Grzegorek and Labuda proved Kunuji's theorem based on a generalization of an earlier result of Kuratowski in second countable topological space.
-In this paper, we develope an unification of this generalization of Kuratowski's result and its measure theoretic analogue in category bases and utilize the same to give a generalized version of Kunuji's theorem.
-A variant of this unification is also obtained in Marczewski structures.
+Several attempts were done in the past to solve this problem.
+In fact, the first impressive attempt was initiated by Kunugi.
+This paper is aimed towards solving the problem of Kuratowski in category bases which generalizes the result of Kunugi.